ACGA Council

 Vice Chair

-Ka Shi Lau
+Ka Shi Lau, BBS

-Ka Shi was the first woman to win the “Director of the Year Award” in the “Private Companies, Executive Director” category from The Hong Kong Institute of Directors.
-She was named “Professional of the Year” in the “Women of Influence Awards 2010” co-organised by the American Chamber of Commerce in Hong Kong and the South China Morning Post.
-In 2018, Ka Shi was selected by AsianInvestor as one of the “AI 20 Leading Pension Executives” in the region while in 2021, she garnered the “Lifetime Achievement Award – MPF” at the Asia Asset Management’s “Best of the Best Awards”.
+In recognition of her contributions, Ms. Lau was awarded the Bronze Bauhinia Star (BBS) by the HKSAR Government in 2013.
+She was the first woman to receive the “Director of the Year Award” in the “Private Companies, Executive Director” category from The Hong Kong Institute of Directors.
+Other accolades include “Women of Influence – Professional of the Year” by the American Chamber of Commerce and South China Morning Post, “AI Pension Leader” by AsianInvestor in 2018, “Lifetime Achievement Award – MPF” at Asia Asset Management’s Best of the Best Awards in 2021, and the “Lifetime Achievement Award” from UK-based Markets Group in 2025.

 Member